A Short Guide to Project Management Plan

 Many professionals think that project management and just ‘management’ are identical.
 However, this is not true.
 Unlike “management”, project management has a final deliverable and a finite timespan.
 Therefore, it obligates project managers to have some technical and business skills.
 On the other hand, management is an ongoing process.

 Simply put, project management is the practice of applying skills, tools, and techniques to project tasks and processes in order to meet the project’s objectives.
 It deals with managing various packages of work to achieve specific objectives.
-The scale, significance, and complexity are the factors that affect management strategies.
+The scale, significance, and complexity are the factors that might affect the management strategies of an organization.

-Basically, project management processes can be grouped into five groups.
+Basically, project management processes can be classified into five groups.
 These processes are, Initiating, Planning, Executing, Monitoring and Controlling, Closing.

 What is a Project Management Plan?

-A project management plan is a formal document created by the project manager by using the inputs from the stakeholders and the project team.
+A project management plan is a formal document created by the project manager based on the inputs gathered from the stakeholders and the project team.

 Baseline schedule, baseline budget, and scope baseline are used to make performance measurement calculations during the execution of the project.
 If there is a schedule variance and/or cost variance, the project team takes corrective actions to correct the deviations.
 If the variances between the planned and actual figures are too much and the corrective actions fail, formal change requests to the baselines become necessary.